 A permaculture potager is about adding permaculture close to your home in a beautiful potager garden style.
 This would be your zone 1 permaculture zone (not sure what those mean?
 Read my backyard permaculture post).

 I love permaculture design, and learning to apply it to your backyard, not matter what the size, has so many benefits

 When we designed our kitchen garden, our goal was to mix the two concepts.
-I’ve talked about potager gardens and shared kitchen garden plans before, but today I wanted to dive deeper in how you can add permaculture design into your potager.

 One of the goals of permaculture is to store energy and make the best use of your landscape.
 You cannot do this without observation first.
 Before you do plant your potager, be sure to make sure it’s in the best location.
 Usually zone 1 is easier to design than your other permaculture zones, because it’s close to your home.
 It really depends on your backyard though, for us, we have huge herds of elk that come through our acreage.
 We built our potager not directly out of our front door, but behind the house (still super close!) because it already had some fencing.